Destinations

 Since DC is a political town, there’s no shortage of watering holes.
 To rub elbows with Congressional types, head to Hawk and Dove or The Capitol Lounge on Capitol Hill.

-Best area for a night on the town?
+Best Area for a Night on the Town in Washington D.C.

 Without a doubt it’s Dupont Circle, a mix of young Bohemians and polished professionals, there’s an abundance of restaurants, bars and clubs in this active neighborhood.

-Given the number of high ranking officials who visit from around the world, there are plenty of high-end hotels.
-The Hay-Adams, the Mayflower Renaissance, the Willard InterContinental, the Ritz-Carlton and the Omni Shoreham are all fantastic choices.
+Given the number of high-ranking officials who visit from around the world, there are plenty of high-end hotels:

 Locals all know and love Eastern Market, a DC institution.
 Built in 1873, Eastern Market was in continuous operation until 2007, when a devastating fire closed the